chili-chips-ba/openCologne/README.md

 <b>Play 9</b> - Port the barebones of <a href="https://github.com/betrusted-io/betrusted-soc">BetrustedSOC</a> to GateMate, namely its VexRiscv CPU and UART.

-This is a stepping stone for our next project with CologneChip, perhaps using one of their yet to be released 40K or 80K LUT devices. (*) BetrustedSOC is hosted in a Spartan7 XC7S50, which is a 50K LUT6 device, 80% utilized as of October 2022.
-The native BetrustedSOC is implemented using proprietary Vivado 2019.2 toolchain, and also employs a 5K LUT4 Lattice UP5 FPGA on the side for housekeeping tasks.
+This is a stepping stone for our next CologneChip project, perhaps using one of their yet to be released 40K or 80K LUT devices.
+For background, BetrustedSOC is hosted in a Spartan7 XC7S50 (50K LUT6 device), with 80% utilization as of October 2022, and implemented using proprietary Vivado 2019.2 toolchain.
+The framework also employs a 5K LUT4 Lattice UP5 FPGA on the side for housekeeping tasks.

 The full BetrustedSOC would indeed be a very fun thing to eventually do!